chanced/classy-store/README.md

 #### @mutator

-`@mutator` is a simple wrapper around your method.
-It simply executes `store.broadcast` after your method has executed.
+`@mutator` is a simple wrapper around your method which executes `store.broadcast` after your method is finished altering its state.
-If your method returns a `Promise`, `broadcast` is is called after the promise has been resolved or rejected.
+If your method returns a `Promise`, `broadcast` is called after the promise is resolved or rejected.

 - If your method returns a `Promise`, the mutator sets `executing.{methodName}` to `Execution.Running`.
 - If the `Promise` resolves successfully, `executing.{methodName}` is set to `Execution.Resolved`.